ShinryuZz/shinryuzz-website/_posts/markdown-reference.md

 ---
-title: 'Markdown reference'
+title: "Markdown reference"
 excerpt: "Sick of starters that accept markdown, but don't come with any built-in styling?
 Check out what works right out of the box."
-coverImage: '/assets/blog/markdown-reference/book.jpg'
+coverImage: "/assets/blog/markdown-reference/book.jpg"
-date: '2021-08-24T05:35:07.322Z'
+date: "2021/07/12"
 author:
   name: sandypockets
-  picture: '/assets/blog/authors/sandypockets_avatar.jpg'
+  picture: "/assets/blog/authors/sandypockets_avatar.jpg"
 ogImage:
-  url: '/assets/blog/nextjs-for-blogs/cover.jpg'
+  url: "/assets/blog/nextjs-for-blogs/cover.jpg"
+tags: [ポエム, テック]
 ---

 # Markdown examples

 Plenty of markdown starters don't come with any markdown styling.
 Your content to falls flat, and instead of spending the afternoon writing, you're nitpicking about padding around bullet points.
 Not this starter, everything is ready right out of the box.
 Check out how each element is styled below.

 ---